 My husband, Frasier, and I joined in 1989.
 We met in a Sunday School class at First Presbyterian after I came to Charlotte for a job.
 I was born in New York—my mother was a member of the Southern Women’s Society of New York and they would get together and fry chicken.
 We moved to Clinton, SC, when I was seven years old.
 I attended Clemson and worked in the insurance industry in Columbia, SC, before moving to Charlotte.
 We have two children, Harris and Hunter.
 This church is one of my favorite places to be and I am so excited about helping others find their place here.

 Want to explore what God is doing in the heart of Charlotte?
 We hope you’ll start by visiting First Presbyterian Church.
 All are welcome here as we grow into a diverse urban faith community.

 Almost 200 years ago, the small town of Charlotte set aside this city block as a spiritual front porch for its residents.
 That town has grown into a major city.
 Our urban neighborhood changes continuously and First Presbyterian responds to those changes as agents of God’s love, compassion and grace.
 We believe that makes First Pres an exciting place to live out our faith.

 We hope you’ll visit us.
 Our church at the corner of Trade and Church streets may look imposing, but our doors are open wide, no matter where you are on your faith journey.
 Visit any time.
-Or join us on the first Sunday of any month as we offer First, Coffee in our Library.
-Drop in anytime between 9:55 and 10:55 a.m.
-It’s casual and low-key and we look forward to sharing coffee and getting to know you.
+Or join us on Sunday mornings for coffee in our Welcome Center.
+Drop in anytime between 9:45 and 11 a.m. for this casual, low-key time to meet others, ask questions and learn more about First Presbyterian.
+We look forward to sharing coffee and getting to know you.

 – The Reverend Pen Peery, Senior Pastor